gooddata/GoodData-CL/cli-distro/examples/ga/README.md

 When you have defined the source of your data, you need to describe the data set in the XML configuration file.
 You can either do it manually by editing the `ga.config.xml` file or you can generate it by using the `GenerateGaConfig` command.

-The script `ga.update.txt` refreshes the Google Analytics data in a GoodData project that has been previously created via the `ga.create.txt` script.
-If you modify the dimensions and metrics in the `ga.create.txt`, you need to replicate these changes to the `ga.update.txt` script.
+The script `cmd.update.txt` refreshes the Google Analytics data in a GoodData project that has been previously created via the `cmd.create.txt` script.
+If you modify the dimensions and metrics in the `cmd.create.txt`, you need to replicate these changes to the `cmd.update.txt` script.

 Don't worry about the overlapping dates (the `startDate` and the `endDate` parameters), the overlapping records are not going to be duplicated.

 ## Loading Multiple Google Analytics Profiles?

-If you want to load multiple Google Analytics profiles into a single GoodData project, you must execute the `ga.update.txt` multiple times with different Google Analytics `profileId` parameters.
+If you want to load multiple Google Analytics profiles into a single GoodData project, you must execute the `cmd.update.txt` multiple times with different Google Analytics `profileId` parameters.
 To set this scenario up, you must perform following steps:

 1. Uncomment three lines in the `cmd.create.txt` that talk about multiple GA profiles.
 This will modify your project's existing GA data model by executing the `profile.maql`.
-Run the `ga.create.txt` to create your project (as described above).
+Run the `cmd.create.txt` to create your project (as described above).
 * List all your Google Analytics profiles in the `profile.csv`.
 The `profileId` column values should be your Google Analytics profile ID (including the `ga:` prefix) , the `profileName` column values contain your name for the profile (as it will appear in GoodData).
 * Uncomment two lines in the `cmd.update.txt` that talk about multiple GA profiles and run the script to load the `profile.csv` data to the project.